The Trinity City Hotel History and 1916

-The Historical significance of the hotel site originates in Viking times.
-Unfortunately, the property was under water and the Vikings sailed their longboats over the site to dock at the ‘Long Stone’ located just opposite the Garda Station at the top of Pearse Street, 100 meters west of the Hotel.
+The historical significance of the hotel site originates in Viking times.
+Unfortunately, the land was under water, and the Vikings sailed their longboats over the site to dock at the ‘Long Stone’ located just opposite what is now the Garda Station at the top of Pearse Street, 100 meters west of the Hotel.

-In 1592 Trinity College was established by Queen Elizabeth 1st while the site of the Trinity City Hotel remained a marshy field subject to flooding.
+In 1592, Trinity College was established by Queen Elizabeth I, while the site of The Trinity City Hotel remained a marshy field subject to flooding.
 The year 1600 marked the beginning of a two hundred year battle, to finally reclaim the land from the sea.
-In the 1670's the area between Trinity College on the south and Townsend Street at the rear of the hotel on the north remained vacant while Townsend Street, the primary route to South Dublin was developed.
+In the 1670s, the area between Trinity College on the south and Townsend Street at the rear of the Hotel on the north remained vacant, while Townsend Street, the primary route to South Dublin was developed.

-A lane way called Moss Lane ran along the Northern walls of Trinity College and that was the precursor to Pearse Street.
-In 1791, the Wide Street Commission finally laid out the plan for the development of the area and a major roadway was established called Great Brunswick Street to honor King George I, the Duke of Brunswick.
-Soon after, buildings were constructed in the early 1800's.
-The buildings at 23, 24, 25 and 26, i.e. along the courtyard were built in 1818, while 27 date to 1820.
-The facades of these buildings are much the same as when they were first erected.
+A laneway called Moss Lane ran along the northern walls of Trinity College, and that was the precursor to Pearse Street.
+In 1791, the Wide Street Commission finally laid out the plan for the development of the area and a major roadway was established called Great Brunswick Street to honour King George I, the Duke of Brunswick.
+Soon after, buildings were constructed in the early 1800s.
+The buildings at Numbers 23, 24, 25 and 26, i.e. along the Hotel courtyard, were built in 1818, while Number 27 dates back to 1820.
+The facades of these buildings are much the same as they were when they were first erected.

-Among the best - known Dublin businesses occupying this site was Robert Tedcastle's Coal Merchants, which began trading at 19-20 Great Brunswick Street in the 1850's (where the hotel lobby is now), and remained until the 20th century.
+Among the best known Dublin businesses occupying this site was Robert Tedcastle's Coal Merchants, which began trading at 19-20 Great Brunswick Street in the 1850s (where the Hotel lobby is now), and remained there until the 20th century.
 Evidencing his success, Tedcastle purchased the historic Marley House in Rathfarnham and his enterprise continues to this day in the form of TOP Shops, an abbreviation for Tedcastle Oil Productions.

-From 1910 until 1924 the British Army Recruiting Office stood at 23-25 Great Brunswick Street (where the hotel bar and courtyard rooms are now located).
-Between 1914 and 1918 alone over 250,000 Irishmen volunteered to serve in the British Army and many of them passed through the rooms alongside the Bar and Courtyard.
-Over 35,000 of these men were killed in World War 1, fighting for the independence of the smaller European countries.
+From 1910 until 1924, the British Army Recruiting Office stood at 23-25 Great Brunswick Street (where the Brunswick Bar and Courtyard Guestrooms are now located).
+Between 1914 and 1918, over 250,000 Irishmen volunteered to serve in the British Army, and many of them passed through the rooms alongside the Bar and Courtyard.
+Over 35,000 of these men were killed in World War I, fighting for the independence of smaller European countries.

-Ironically, Padraig Henry Pearse, the executed leader of the 1916 Uprising and author of the Easter Proclamation declaring Irish Independence was born a couple of doors down at 27 Great Brunswick Street in 1879.
+Ironically, Padraig Henry Pearse, the executed leader of the 1916 Rising and author of the Easter Proclamation declaring Irish Independence, was born a couple of doors down at 27 Great Brunswick Street in 1879.

-Padraig’s father James, an Englishman, established an Ecclesiastical Architecture and Sculpture firm fashioning stone and marble altars and gravestones at the site a few years before Padraig’s birth.
-The original house stands as an historic memorial while the Trinity City Hotel occupies the back garden where the Pearse’s once worked and played.
-In February 1923 the name of the street was changed to Pearse Street to honor Padraig and his brother Willie who was also executed in Dublin after the 1916 Uprising.
+Padraig’s father James, an Englishman, established an Ecclesiastical Architecture and Sculpture firm, fashioning stone and marble altars and gravestones at the site, a few years before Padraig’s birth.
+The original house stands as a historic memorial, while The Trinity City Hotel occupies the back garden where the Pearse’s once worked and played.
+In February 1923, the name of the street was changed to Pearse Street to honour Padraig and his brother Willie, who was also executed in Dublin after the 1916 Rising.

-Between 1906 and 1909 the Dublin Fire Brigade established its headquarters at number 14 where Pearse Street intersects with Tara Street.
-The station served the people of Dublin for over 100 years until a new station was established on Townsend Street under the hotel.
-The Trinity City Hotel has preserved the original exterior of the station including the Watchtower, which has now been incorporated into the hotel located in the Tara section where our executive bedrooms are now housed.
+Between 1906 and 1909, the Dublin Fire Brigade established its headquarters at Number 14, where Pearse Street intersects with Tara Street.
+The station served the people of Dublin for over 100 years until a new station was established on Townsend Street under the Hotel.
+The Trinity City Hotel has preserved the original exterior of the station, including the watchtower, which has now been incorporated into the Hotel in our Tara Wing, where our Executive Guestrooms are now housed.

-Like much of Dublin, the site on which the Trinity City stands has a storied history before it began welcoming you, its honored guests.
+Like much of Dublin, the site on which The Trinity City Hotel stands has a storied history before it began welcoming you, its honoured guests.